2sic/dnn-sxc-angular/quickstart.md

 This guide will help you to create a new 2sxc app with Angular 5.
+It assumes you have already used 2sxc and know how to add apps, views and content types.
+If this is not the case, please start with a [guide to create your own app?].
 Before you start, make sure you have installed 2sxc 9+.
-This guide assumes you have already used 2sxc and know how to add apps, views and content types.
-If this is not the case, please start with a [guide to create your own app?].

 ## Prepare basic Angular app
 1. Navigate to `/Portals/0/2sxc` (depending of your portal root folder, replace the portal path) and follow the [quickstart guide of Angular](https://angular.io/guide/quickstart) which will create a directory with the angular app contents.

-1. Run npm install "@2sic.com/dnn-sxc-angular" to add the dnn-sxc-angular connector
+1. Run `npm install "@2sic.com/dnn-sxc-angular"` to add the dnn-sxc-angular connector

 1. Open `package.json` and configure the npm run scripts.
 Remove the line "build" and add the following lines:
     ```json